hendrikp/MisScriptBinds/README.md

 (Keep in mind some exceptions manually parse parameters thus, dont have a parameter listing.
 Others are completly obsolete as not used by Miscreated e.g. the whole `AI` section is replaced by the `Kythera` one)

 When writing Lua code always use an editor that supports syntax checking for it:
-* Which can be retrieved here: https://studio.zerobrane.com/download?not-this-time
+* ZeroBrane Studio - which can be retrieved here: https://studio.zerobrane.com/download?not-this-time
 * An alternative is VSCode with Lua addins e.g. https://marketplace.visualstudio.com/items?itemName=sumneko.lua

 Find information on functionalities added from modding requests here: